JoeQuigley1/PP4_Food_Diary/TESTS.md

 ### As a Site User I can login  so that I can have secure access to the site

+- I have successfully entered credentials, logged in and have received access to the site.

 ### As a Site User I can view a list of recipes  so that I can choose one to open

   -  ![Expert Detail](docs/testing/expert-recipe-page.png)